lightbend/config/README.md

 The substitution syntax `${foo.bar}` will be resolved twice.
 First, all the `reference.conf` files are merged and then the result gets resolved.
-Second, all the `application.conf` are layered over the `reference.conf` and the result of that gets resolved again.
+Second, all the `application.conf` are layered over the unresolved `reference.conf` and the result of that gets resolved again.

-The implication of this is that the `reference.conf` stack has to be self-contained; you can't leave an undefined value `${foo.bar}` to be provided by `application.conf`, or refer to `${foo.bar}` in a way that you want to allow `application.conf` to override.
-However, `application.conf` can refer to a `${foo.bar}` in `reference.conf`.
+The implication of this is that the `reference.conf` stack has to be self-contained; you can't leave an undefined value `${foo.bar}` to be provided by `application.conf`.
+It is however possible to override a variable that `reference.conf` refers to, as long as `reference.conf` also defines that variable itself.

-This can be frustrating at times, but possible workarounds
-include:

-  * putting an `application.conf` in a library jar, alongside the `reference.conf`, with values intended for later resolution.
-  * putting some logic in code instead of building up values in the config itself.

 ### Merging config trees